 The Italian Riviera is renowned for the pretty villages dotting this stretch of coast known, but there’s much more to discover in Liguria beyond the usual routes if you venture into the interior.

-Not too far from the French border lies Val Nervia, a fairytale valley with amazing scenery, picturesque medieval villages and hills covered in vines that produce one of Liguria’s best wines – the Rossese.
+Not too far from the French border lies Val Nervia, a fairytale valley with amazing scenery, picturesque medieval villages, and hills covered in vines that produce one of Liguria’s best wines – the Rossese.
 A tour of Val Nervia makes for the perfect long weekend escape from the city – just pack some comfy shoes, grab your camera and note down these places…

 Dolceacqua (which literally means ‘sweet water’) is one of the prettiest villages in the valley, with the impressive ruins of the Doria castle nestled at the top of a hill.
 The castle is open to the public but be ready for a steep walk up to tiny alleys to reach the entrance!
-The river Nervia divides the village into two parts: Terra, the oldest section on the eastern bank at the foot of the castle, and Borgo, the more modern part on the opposite side – do not expect fancy shops and stylish buildings though, by ‘modern’ I only mean that there are some little shops and bars, but beside that everything else remain pretty much ‘old-style’.
+The river Nervia divides the village into two parts: Terra, the oldest section on the eastern bank at the foot of the castle, and Borgo, the more modern part on the opposite side – do not expect fancy shops and stylish buildings though, by ‘modern’ I only mean that there are some little shops and bars, but besides that everything else remain pretty much ‘old-style’.
 These two areas are connected by an impressive Roman bridge, which is the symbol of Dolceacqua and was portrayed by the Impressionist painter Monet during his trip to Liguria with Renoir in the late 19th century.

 Driving up the valley, about 6 km from Dolceacqua, you will find Rocchetta Nervina, a quaint little village surrounded by lush vegetation.
-Here you can forget the frenzied life in the big city and enjoy some moments of pure peacefulness: this place seems frozen in time, with a labyrinth of alleys lined with very old stone houses, a beautiful Roman bridge and a tiny piazza which is the center of social life as well as the the stage of the many celebrations animating the village especially in the summer months.
+Here you can forget the frenzied life in the big city and enjoy some moments of pure peacefulness: this place seems frozen in time, with a labyrinth of alleys lined with very old stone houses, a beautiful Roman bridge and a tiny piazza which is the center of social life as well as the stage of the many celebrations animating the village, especially in the summer months.

-Absolute highlight is the rio Barbaira, a tiny creek that has created a series of laghetti, turquoise natural pools immersed in the green surroundings.
+The absolute highlight is the rio Barbaira, a tiny creek that has created a series of laghetti, turquoise natural pools immersed in the green surroundings.
 These can be reached with a short hike from the central piazza and offer a refreshing escape from the summer heat (there’s even a waterfall!) – don’t forget to stop by the tiny shop in the piazza before heading to the laghetti and stock up on picnic goodies.
 The more adventurous ones can also go canyoning, as well as enjoy some great hike routes to nearby villages.

 Back to the main road, it’s time to get ready for the real gem of the valley, Apricale.
 It’s a short drive from Rocchetta Nervina and along the way you can stop at Isolabona, where it’s worth taking a walk around the hamlet.
-From the road Apricale appears in all its beauty, with a multitude of houses piled on top of one another.
+From the road, Apricale appears in all its beauty, with a multitude of houses piled on top of one another.

 By now you’ll probably be familiar with the layout of these villages, but Apricale offers something more.
-Its steep alleys are dressed with hand-painted murals depicting scenes from village life and its inhabitants are somehow obsessed with cats – no joking, cats are everywhere, even painted on the handmade wooden letter boxes that decorate most front doors!
+Its steep alleys are dressed with hand-painted murals depicting scenes from village life and its inhabitants are somehow obsessed with cats – no joking, cats are everywhere, even painted on the handmade wooden letterboxes that decorate most front doors!

 The heart of the village is the medieval piazza, surrounded by the Town Hall, with its pink facade covered in frescoes, the Oratory of San Bartolomeo and the parish church.
 High above the piazza stands the Castello della Lucertola, a 10th-century castle that houses a museum dedicated to the history of Apricale and is said to be home of two ghosts (that of the village hangman, who used to show the heads of the murdered outside the tower, and that of the countess Cristina Bellomo who died tragically in 1904).